 Exercise: Exercise is an important component of an osteoporosis prevention and treatment program.
 Exercise not only improves your bone health, but it increases muscle strength, coordination, and balance, and leads to better overall health.
 Although exercise is good for someone with osteoporosis, it should not put any sudden or excessive strain on your bones.
 As extra insurance against fractures, your doctor can recommend specific exercises to strengthen and support your back.

-Therapeutic medications: Several medications are available for the prevention and/or treatment of osteoporosis, including: bisphosphonates; estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMS); calcitonin; parathyroid hormone; estrogen therapy; hormone therapy; and a recently approved RANK ligand (RANKL) inhibitor.
+Therapeutic medications: Several medications are available for the prevention and/or treatment of osteoporosis, including: bisphosphonates;calcitonin; estrogen (hormone therapy); estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMs); parathyroid hormone (PTH) analog; parathyroid hormone-related protein (PTHrp) analog; RANK ligand (RANKL) inhibitor; and tissue-selective estrogen complex (TSEC).

 Preventing falls is a special concern for men and women with osteoporosis.
 Falls can increase the likelihood of fracturing a bone in the hip, wrist, spine, or other part of the skeleton.
 In addition to the environmental factors listed below, falls can also be caused by impaired vision or balance, chronic diseases that affect mental or physical functioning, and certain medications, such as sedatives and antidepressants.
 It is important that individuals with osteoporosis be aware of any physical changes that affect their balance or gait, and that they discuss these changes with their health care provider.
 Here are some tips to help eliminate the environmental factors that lead to falls.